OpenCyphal-Garage/yakut-native/DESIGN.md

 Per the design of the OpenCyphal's standard network services, the firmware update process is entirely driven by the node being updated (updatee) rather than the node providing the new firmware file (updater).
 While it is possible to indirectly infer the progress of the update process by observing the offset of the file reads done by the updatee, this solution is fragile because there is ultimately no guarantee that the updatee will read the file sequentially, or even read it in its entirety.
 Per the OpenCyphal design, the only relevant parameters of a remote node that can be identified robustly are:

 - Whether a firmware update is currently in progress or not.
-- The version numbers, CRC, and VCS ID of the firmare that is currently being executed.
+- The version numbers, CRC, and VCS ID of the firmware that is currently being executed.

 The proposed API allows one to commence an update process and wait for its completion as follows: